aspose-tasks/Aspose.Tasks-Documentation/cpp/release-notes/release-notes-2020/aspose-tasks-for-cpp-20-12-release-notes/_index.md

 {{% /alert %}}
 ## **Linux systems support**
-***This release contains ELF shared library built with GCC-6.
+***Since version 20.12, the release also includes a ELF shared library built with GCC-6.
 From now, it is possible to build projects under Linux-like systems using Aspose.Tasks for C++.***

 ## **All Changes**
 |**Key**|**Summary**|**Issue Type**|